Volunteer Managers’ Network – Virtual volunteering and support.

 Who should attend?

-Who should attend?
 Anyone (paid/unpaid) involved with recruiting/managing volunteers for charities, community groups or social enterprises that deliver services in Buckinghamshire.
-Whether you’re new to your role with lots of questions, or experienced and looking to exchange fresh ideas with others – all are welcome.
+Whether you’re new in your role with lots of questions, or experienced and looking to exchange fresh ideas you are welcome.

 Questions about this event?
-Please email the Community Impact Bucks’ volunteering team.
+Please email Lew on email@example.com

 Links to our online volunteering resources:

-• Read the latest advice and guidance on volunteering for voluntary groups during the pandemic
+• Read the latest advice and guidance on volunteering during the pandemic

 • Do you need more volunteers?
 Find out how the Volunteer Matching Service could help you.